 How can I get started creating podcast merch?

 Keep your audience in mind; what do they want?
 You might totally adore your podcast artwork—fabulous!
 But it may not be something people would want on their coffee mugs.
 Try to think beyond your logo/artwork.
 What could you create that will get people talking about your business?
 If you are unsure about your audiences' preferences, just ask them via social media or your podcast newsletter.
+However, don't hesitate to experiment with different custom logo designs and gather feedback from your audience to ensure it truly represents your brand and captures their interest.

 Great-quality merchandise speaks volumes: Whatever merch you create, prioritise merchandise quality.
 We know it can be tempting to opt for a cheaper option, especially when you are starting out.
 This just results in a poor-quality product that won't do your brand any favours.
 Ensure the quality aligns with how you want people to perceive your brand.